-3.6 Our approach to updating the 2015 DCC takes a similar form to the way we have updated our MCT modelling in the 2017 MCT model.13 Having found the 2015 DCC model an appropriate basis for estimating the LRIC of donor conveyance and setting DCCs for the 1 May 2015 to 31 March 2018 period, we have considered whether it continues to provide a reasonable approximation of reality that is appropriate as a
+Our approach to updating the 2015 DCC model is similar to the way we have updated our MCT modelling.
+18 Having found the 2015 DCC model an appropriate basis for estimating the LRIC of donor conveyance and setting DCCs for the 1 May 2015 to 31 March 2018 period, we have considered whether it continues to provide a reasonable approximation of reality that is appropriate as a basis for estimating the LRIC of donor conveyance for the April 2018 to March 2021 period.
+19